The area, which is now the Dutch-German border, has been a frontier area for over two millennia between:

 In the early 19th century, in the wake of industrialisation, famines, and with wealthier farmers accumulating land, many were forced to leave Germany, seeking opportunity in the American Midwest.

 Poor farmers and their families read popular pamphlets describing cheap land available in America.
 Emigration agents traveled through towns recruiting immigrants on behalf of localities eager for settlers.
 Immigration was costly, involving equipment, provisions, and months of travel.
 To finance their transit, many immigrants became “redemptioners,” working for a set term in America to pay their travel costs.
 Others worked for relatives who migrated earlier to pay for the family’s transit costs

 A large number of Buddes immigrated to the USA during the 1840-1870 period.
 This coincided with a very severe potato disease that spread through Europe in 1845 ands 1846, resulting in widespread starvation.

-From my own branch in Wietmarschen as well Buddes from neighbouring Ahlde moved to America..
+Buddes from our own branch in Wietmarschen as well from neighbouring Ahlde moved to America..

 Diedrich Arnold Budde and his wife Christina Maria Stomp who emigrated from Amsterdam to North America in 1847 wrote down an interesting story about the hardships of emigration.